apacpe/nano-stack-crm-ui-3/README.md

 4. Navigate to a contact record and check that you're able to see the "Qualifying Call card".
 You should be able to edit the selected contact properties in your new CRM card.

-### Add a calculation using the values of two properties
+### Calculate "Expected revenue" using the values of two properties
 1. In the Custom.jsx file, have your UI extension return a Statistics component to contain your calculated value
 ```
 <Statistics>